-As generative AI tools such as ChatGPT, Microsoft Copilot, Perplexity and more have a growing impact on our lives, there is increasing interest in influencing the output of the large language models (LLMs) that underly them.
+As generative AI tools such as ChatGPT, Google Gemini, Perplexity and more have a growing impact on our lives, there is increasing interest in influencing the output of the large language models (LLMs) that underly them.

 Note: you may see other terms being used in place of LLMO.
-For example, GAIO (generative AI optimization), AIO (AI optimization), AEO (AI Engine Optimization) or GEO (generative engine optimization).
-They’re generally talking about very much the same sort of thing.
+For example, AI SEO, GAIO (generative AI optimization), AIO (AI optimization), AEO (AI Engine Optimization) or GEO (generative engine optimization).
+In all these cases, they’re generally talking about very much the same sort of thing.

-Influencing the output of LLMs could have far-reaching effects.
-In the commercial world alone these could include:
+Influencing the output of LLMs can have far-reaching effects.
+In the commercial world alone these can include:

 - Ensuring that a product or service is considered for a purchase decision